List of Victor and Valentino characters: Grandma Chata

 Grandma Chata is Victor and Valentino's partially blind grandmother.
 She wears a traditional native white dress and has big glasses, despite still not being able to see, and carries a walking cane with her at all times.
 She is soft-spoken, wise, and keeps the boys in check.
 She appears to be aware of the things the brothers do around her which she refers to as her "abuela senses".
 However, Chata can be very fierce and harsh at times.
 Whenever the boys act out of line, Chata will remind them that she is in charge which is comically shown with her opening her eyes and producing fangs in intense anger.
 She is also shown to be very competitive and aggressive, such as when she wasted no time going to the movies without Vic and Val.
 She is also shown to be slightly conceited, claiming herself to be beautiful and also having a Quinceañera every fifteen years just to appease herself.
 Despite all this, she is shown to be a very caring grandmother who prepares for the well-being of her grandsons.
 The pilot presented her as a spirit that can take human form, while the show only implies her supernatural connections.

 Chata loves her grandsons equally, though she has shown to favor Val's decisions over Vic as even she sees that Val has more restraint than him.
 She can be unusually harsh with them, but this is usually so that she can teach them a lesson.
 Chata mostly interacts with Don Jalapeño, whom she affectionately calls Julio.
 She usually ends up "dating" him whenever they go out.
 While it is clear that Don Jalapeño has a crush on her, it is unknown if it is requited or if she is just being polite with him.
 Chata despises Maria Teresa, whom she views as her rival and does everything she can to top her.
 Chata appears to get along well with many of the residents and hardly shows any prejudice.
 She has convinced Vic and Val to attend Guillermo's party despite his odd behavior and let Sal stay with them even though he was an unruly house guest.
 Overall, she tends to expect the best out of everyone, except for Maria Teresa.

-The series finale "Fall of the Fifth Sun" reveals that Chata is actually the goddess Chalchiuhtlicue, having been cursed by Tez into being human and forgetting her memories of ever being a god.
+The series finale "Fall of the Fifth Sun" reveals that Chata is actually the goddess Chalchiuhtlicue.
+Prior to the series' events, Chalchiuhtlicue was cursed by Tez, making her become human and lose her memories.
 However, she was restored to normal after Tez removed all the curses he placed on Monte Macabre.